Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

 Original Natural Best Charcoal for Smoking

-The lump charcoal pieces are mostly scrap wood used for milling operations.
+The lump charcoal pieces are mostly scrapped wood used for milling operations.
 The majority of the pieces were small.
 Yes, the sizes of the charcoals do disappoint a bit.
-On a brighter side, they come in plastic bags which help to control the mess of the charcoal dust to a great extent.
+On the brighter side, they come in plastic bags which help to control the mess of the charcoal dust to a great extent.

 Although the price of this product is a bit on the higher side of the cost spectrum, it provides a good value for money.
 I have to give that to it.
 A 20 lb. pack can be used for a number of BBQ parties and camping trips.
 Indeed it was a disappointment to find so many junks, dust, and chips in the bag but the dishes came out really well.
 I couldn’t have asked for more.

-Original Natural’would lump charcoal are purely natural.
-As you’d expect from a premium charcoal, it leaves nothing but wood-smoked taste in the delicacies.
+Original Natural’would lump charcoal is purely natural.
+As you’d expect from premium charcoal, it leaves nothing but a wood-smoked taste in the delicacies.
 I found no traces of chemical odor while using it.
 If you’re okay with stretching your wallet a little bit, Western charcoal could be a value for money deal for you in the long run.

 Quebracho Carbon – Best Natural Charcoal

-No briquette, gas or propane can bring the explosion of flavors that natural lump charcoal can.
-Quebracho is one of strongest woods in the world.
+No briquette, gas, or propane can bring the explosion of flavors that natural lump charcoal can.
+Quebracho is one of the strongest woods in the world.
 The barbecue charcoal derived from it burn for a long time and turn piping hot within or less than 15 minutes.

 Quebracho charcoals are mostly imported from South America.

-In my knowledge, South American charcoals do produce a great amount of sparks and popping.
+To my knowledge, South American charcoals do produce a great number of sparks and popping.
 This one, however, is an exception.
 The fire burns clean and leaves minimal ash after it is put off.

 The fire burns low and slow, keeping the subtle flavors and moisture of the meat intact for a long time.
 After the cooking was over, I had a good number of leftover charcoal which could burn for 3-4 hours.